 I turn my gaze to the fluorescent-blue surface of the pool, contemplating jumping in.

 It will never get easier, thinking about the day my older brother disappeared.
 A year after it happened, I thought I’d moved on.
-I went to school cheerful and ready for the stereotypical dramas of sophomore year.
+I went to school cheerful and ready for the stereotypical dramas of Sophomore year.
 The day turned out to be as dull as I’d hoped, until I came home from school and Mom announced that she and Dad were getting a divorce.
 So no matter what I do, the first day of school will always feel like the end of the world.
+Fortunately, this is the last time I’ll endure it.

 “Something like that,” I murmur.